Sequoyah was a famous and influential Cherokee Leader who invented the Cherokee alphabet.

-It is thought he was born sometime in the early to mid 1760’s, near the old Cherokee capital of Echota in Tuskegee (Tasgigi), now flooded by Tellico Lake.
-Later in life his English name would appear as George Guess (annotation on Treaty of 1828).
+Sequoyah was born to Virginia fur trader Nathanial Gist* and Wu-te-he, the daughter of a Cherokee Chief, sometime in about 1770 near the old Cherokee capital of Echota in Tuskegee (Tasgigi), now flooded by Tellico Lake.
+Later in life, his English name would appear as George Guess (annotation on the Treaty of 1828).

-Because of an affliction in his leg he was known among the Cherokee as Sequoyah, which translates to “pig’s foot” according to at least one source we found.

-Since he suffered physical limitations, Sequoyah worked as a trader and carried on his mothers business in trade after her death in 1800.
-He would also become a silversmith and blacksmith, creating his own tools.
+Because of an affliction in his leg, he was known among the Cherokee as Sequoyah, which translates to “pig’s foot.”
+Since he suffered physical limitations, Sequoyah worked as a trader and carried on his mother’s business at her trading post after her death in 1800.
+He would also become a silversmith and blacksmith, creating his tools.

-Sequoyah was exposed to the English concept of writing early in life, but never learned the alphabet.
-Then in 1809, after conversing with friends over the idea at his shop, he began toying with how to translate verbal Cherokee words to a written language.
+Sequoyah was exposed to the English concept of writing early in life but never learned the alphabet.
+Then in 1809, after conversing with friends over the idea at his shop, he began toying with how to translate verbal Cherokee words into a written language.

-In 1822 Sequoyah headed to present day Arkansas to begin teaching the written language.
+In 1822 Sequoyah headed to present-day Arkansas to begin teaching the written language.
 In 1824 the General Council of the Cherokee Nation voted to give him a silver medal in honor of his creation.
 By 1825 much of the Christian Bible had been translated into Cherokee, and in 1827 it was used to write the Constitution of the Cherokee Nation.
-In 1828 the first national bi-lingual newspaper, the “Cherokee Phoenix” was published.
+In 1828 the first national bilingual newspaper, the “Cherokee Phoenix,” was published.

 *Note: It is also argued that his father was George Gist, a German peddler.